zx80/flask-simple-auth/README.md

 ## Description

-Help to manage authentication, authorizations and parameters in a Flask REST application.
+This module helps managing authentication, authorizations and parameters in a Flask REST application.

 **Authentication** is available through the `get_user` function.
 It is performed on demand when the function is called, automatically when